Thejas12Dixit/Thejas12Dixit/README.md

 Robotics Simulation Engineer based in Straubing, Germany.

 I work on industrial robot through simulation, offline and online programming and virtual commissioning.
 My background covers the full range from robot OLP and BIW simulation to Industry 4.0 integration: AAS, OPC-UA, digital twins.
-I did my master thesis at Volkswagen AG in Wolfsburg and have been working at Strama-MPS programming industrial robots to production standards.
+I did my master thesis at Volkswagen AG in Wolfsburg, graduating with an M.Sc degree in Systems Engineering for Manufacturing from Otto-von-Guericcke University Magdeburg, Germany and have been working at Strama-MPS programming industrial robots to production standards.

 [LinkedIn](https://www.linkedin.com/in/thejas-dixit-s/) · thejasds21@gmail.com